Guardrails

 Honest limits

 • Deterministic checks don’t stop novel adversarial attacks.
 The built-ins match exactly what you configure; a jailbreak they were never told about will pass.
-Add a rules.llm_judge (your model call) for open-ended risk — and note it costs real tokens and seconds, where the deterministic rules are microseconds and $0.
+Layer a higher detection tier for open-ended risk — a local classifier, a rules.llm_judge (your model call), or a hosted rail (rules.bedrock_guardrail / azure_content_safety / model_armor) — noting the judge/rail costs real tokens/latency, where the deterministic rules are microseconds and $0.

 • The output stage runs after generation.
 A blocked output raises after the model produced it (and was billed).
 On a streamed run (run.stream), the deltas were already yielded and can’t be unshown — the block still raises before the terminal RunComplete, but the text was seen.